WSL Reveal in File Explorer

 - Windows File Explorer opens showing the selected file/folder location

 That's it!
-No configuration needed.
+No configuration needed by default.

 🔧 How It Works